 How I plan to retire at age 40

-I hear that word being tossed around all over the place, especially at the start of the calendar year, during new year’s resolution and RRSP season.
+I hear that word being tossed around all over the place, especially at the start of the calendar year, during new year’s resolutions and RRSP season.
 It’s a term we are introduced to the moment we start working, then we proceed to put several decades of life into our career, seemingly only muttering it aloud when we are frustrated with our job, manager, and coworkers.
 It resurfaces in our weekly vocabulary as we grow older, wiser and realize that we are closer to our own mortality.
 For a select few, that word does not go dormant during the 20’s, 30’s 40’s but instead is at the forefront of what they do and why they are doing it.

 That word is retirement.

-For me, it’s retirement in <3 years from me writing this very sentence, when I am 40 years old (my goal is to have the CHOICE to retire).
+For me, it’s retirement in <2 years from me writing this very sentence, when I am 40 years old (my goal is to have the CHOICE to retire).
 For others that I have the pleasure of knowing, they made that CHOICE when they were 29, because of their focus on the Financial Independence, Retire Early (F.I.R.E) movement (more on that below).
 However, for the overwhelming majority, it is less of a CHOICE and more of an OBLIGATION in their sixth and seventh decade of life.

-Retirement is a word with many meanings but few agreed upon definitions.
+Retirement is a word with many meanings but few agreed-upon definitions.
 Similar to beauty or fine art, it is interpreted in the eye of the beholder.
-For some, it means, absolutely doing nothing, sitting back, sipping mojitos on the beach while watching the world pass by.
+For some, it means absolutely doing nothing, sitting back, sipping mojitos on the beach while watching the world pass by.
 Truly relaxing.
 For others, it is taking a step back from a full-time career and spending more time with the family, while pursuing a hobby or an interest that was put on pause for several decades.
 For me, it is having the CHOICE between WANTING to work vs NEEDING to work.
 I love what I do, it brings a smile to my face, BUT I know I can’t physically, mentally, and spiritually do that work for the next 20 years.
 So in 4 short years, I’m working towards having the opportunity to make that choice when to work and when to pursue and explore other interests, when I am more physically and mentally capable.
 Outlined below will be a snapshot of my current passive income streams, their gross and net amounts, and the gap I need to fill in order to reach my goal of F.I.R.E.

 The FIRE movement is a lifestyle and financial strategy that aims to achieve financial independence and retire at a relatively young age.
 The movement gained popularity in recent years, primarily through online communities and personal finance blogs (maybe even like this one)